 - Body Structure: They possess a narrow waist (the petiole) between the thorax and abdomen, another distinguishing factor from termites that have a more uniform body shape.

-Understanding these characteristics is vital in identifying an infestation accurately.
+Understanding these characteristics is vital in identifying an infestation accurately—and choosing the right way to remove carpenter ants.

 Detecting an infestation early can save you significant time and money.
-Here are some signs that winged carpenter ants have made your home theirs:
+Here are some signs that winged carpenter ants have made your home theirs, often supported by heavy ant activity and an extensive network of galleries and satellite nests:

 - Sawdust Piles: As they create galleries for their nests inside wood, they leave behind sawdust-like material known as frass.